 home latest news

-The latest issue of AMCS, 2015, Vol. 25, No. 4, contains a special section on Complex Problems in High-Performance Computing Systems (Mauro Iacono, Joanna Kołodziej, Eds.) and covers altogether 19 papers.
-Many thanks to the Editors and Authors for their cooperation with us on this issue!
-Preface.
+The latest issue of AMCS, 2016, Vol. 26, No. 1, is a regular one and covers 17 papers.
+Many thanks to the Authors for their cooperation with us on this issue!

 Polish ministerial point

 According to the announcement of 23 December 2015, papers published in AMCS receive 25 points in the evaluation procedure of the Polish Ministry of Science and Higher Education (Part A of the list).
 Details.

 We encourage everyone to subscribe to the print version of our journal for timely and steady supply of our publications.
 To enter your subscription, please visit the Subscription section.

 Please note that our LaTeX class and instructions for authors have been modified to add new functionalities and useful guidelines.
 Make sure you download the currently biding versions from the Guide section.

 We would like to draw our Readers' attention to the following recent articles: